 Top tips for summer security

 HOORAY, summer’s here at last!
-Time for beaches, picnics, BBQs, and if you’re lucky, jetting off on your holibobs!
+Time for picnics, BBQs, and maybe a socially-distant trip to the beach or even a cheeky summer break!
 But before you reach for the factor 50 and head out into the sun, you might want to take a minute to think about what you’re leaving at home – and how secure it is.
 Opportunistic thieves love summer and what it can offer – empty houses and open windows!
 So we’ve put together some top tips to help keep your home safer this summer.

 Lock up before you nod off